katiana22/latent-deeponet/README.md

 ## General info

 This Git repository contains python codes for implementing the Latent DeepONet model proposed here:
 Latent DeepONet leverages auroencoder models with the operator regressor DeepONet, to learn operators on latent spaces by leveraging the intrinsic dimensionality of physics-based data.

-The code can be used to perform regression on very high-dimensional PDE problems and generate comparative results for multiple autoencoder architectures and latent dimensions.
-As demonstrated in the associated paper, latent DeepONet results in higher predictive accuracy that standard DeepONet which is trained on the full dimensional data.
+The code has the following capabilities:
+* Perform operator regression for PDE problems of very high dimensionality (e.g., high-dimensional time-dependent PDEs)
+* Compare the performance of latent DeepONet for different autoencoder models.
+The current version includes the following models:
+    1. **Autoencoder** (vanilla-AE)
+    2. **Multi-Layer Autoencoder** (MLAE)
+    3. **Convolutional Autoencoder** (CAE)
+    4. **Variational Autoencoder** (VAE) and
+    5. **Wasserstein Autoencoder** (WAE)
+* Train latent DeepONet for different values of the latent dimension (*d*) and compare results with the standard DeepONet trained on the full-dimensional data.

 ## Methods-pipeline